 - Banned Weapons the sub-fund will not invest in companies HSBC considers to be involved in the development, production, use, maintenance, offering for sale, distribution, import or export, storage or transportation of Banned Weapons. - Controversial Weapons the sub-fund will not invest in companies HSBC considers to be involved in the production of controversial weapons or their key components.
-Controversial weapons include but are not limited to anti-personnel mines, depleted uranium weapons and white phosphorous when used for military purposes. - Thermal Coal (Expanders) the sub-fund will not participation in initial public offerings ("IPOs") or primary fixed income financing by companies HSBC considers to be engaged in the expansion of thermal coal production. - Thermal Coal (Revenue threshold) the sub-fund will not invest in companies HSBC considers to have more than 10% revenue generated from thermal coal power generation or extraction and which, in the opinion of HSBC, do not have a credible transition plan. - Tobacco the sub-fund will not invest in companies HSBC considers to be directly involved in the production of tobacco. - UNGC the sub-fund will not invest in companies that HSBC considers to be noncompliant with United Nations Global Compact (UNGC) Principles.
+Controversial weapons include but are not limited to anti-personnel mines, depleted uranium weapons and white phosphorous when used for military purposes. - Thermal Coal (Expanders) the sub-fund will not participation in initial public offerings ("IPOs") or primary fixed income financing by companies HSBC considers to be engaged in the expansion of thermal coal production. - Thermal Coal (Revenue threshold) the sub-fund will not invest in companies HSBC considers to have more than 10% revenue generated from thermal coal power generation or extraction and which, in the opinion of HSBC, do not have a credible transition plan. - Tobacco the sub-fund will not invest in companies HSBC considers to be directly involved in the production of tobacco. - UNGC the sub-fund will not invest in companies that HSBC considers to be non-compliant with United Nations Global Compact (UNGC) Principles.
 Where instances of potential violations of UNGC principles are identified, companies may be subject to proprietary ESG due diligence checks to determine their suitability for inclusion in a sub-fund's portfolio.

-- The Investment Adviser may rely on expertise, research and information provided by well-established financial data providers to identify companies exposed to these Excluded Activities. - Consideration will also be made on the products sustainability indicators on a continuous basis. - Further details of HSBC's Responsible Investment Policies can be found at: www.assetmanagement.hsbc.com/about-us/responsible-investing - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+- Consideration will also be made on the products sustainability indicators on a continuous basis. - Further details of HSBC's Responsible Investment Policies can be found at: www.assetmanagement.hsbc.com/about-us/responsible-investing - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?